 The SMS event trigger shall also serve the alarm acknowledgement (pop-ups) configuration.
 Pop-ups shall be configured to alert SMS operators in real time of specific events on specific components.

-The SMS shall allow how pop-ups occur by allowing the SMS operator to configure how a component (or components) and specific event (or events) are sent to the SMS workstations and/or e-mail.
+The SMS shall allow how pop-ups occur by allowing the SMS operator to configure how a component (or components) and specific event (or events) are sent to the SMS EntraPass Workstations and/or e-mail.

 For each pop up, the SMS operator shall be able to choose the following but will not be limited to them: